 ● MDB Classic Foothill 4-in-1 Crib ($400) — Good value, with an included toddler rail, but the wood on this model is soft.
 There are similar options from this manufacturer that are less expensive, or better made.

 ● BabyLetto Scoot 3-in-1 Crib ($360) —Another good option for those wanting a modern, but less expensive crib.
 Our complaint, as shared by reviewers, is that the toddler rail is hard to set-up, and it makes the crib feel much less sturdy when it’s in use.

 Care, Use, Maintenance, and Repair

 Use a lightly dampened cloth to wipe clean any dust, dirt or messes.
 Avoid using any harsh cleaning agents, as they may cause irreparable damage to your crib’s finish.
 Invest in a waterproof pad for your mattress.
 They are machine washable, and will take the brunt of the mess.
 We found a company named Babyganics that makes a plant-based all-purpose cleaner designed for cribs and changing tables, although we have not battle-tested it beyond a cursory use, although it seemed to work well for cleaning up older stains and water marks.

 Most manufacturers now utilize live chats through their website, on top of existing phone and email contacts.
 This is the fastest way to get in touch with a real person.
 If that’s unavailable, try utilizing phone or email for service.
 We emailed customer service from both Million Dollar Baby and Oeuf, we heard back within an hour.
 All service and repairs should be taken care of through the manufacturer.

 What To Look Forward To

-From year to year, crib models don't typically change all that much.
-New models are typically announced in the Fall, and are released in the Spring or Summer months.
+Year to year, crib models don’t change all that much.
+New models are typically announced in the fall, and are released in the spring or summer months.
 Here are a few products that will be launching in the near future.